mdcatapult/image-converter/README.md

 # DSP Atlas Image Conversion API

-Webservice to trigger conversion or cropping of images to a valid format for the Minerva UI.
+Webservice to trigger conversion or cropping of images to a valid format for the DSP Atlas UI.

 Currently, a valid image comprises of 6 channels, 3 of which are used by the main 'base' image, with the other 3 being used by the ROI mask image.